sslab-gatech/opensgx/README.md

 - Send patches.
 Could directly send us pull requests for minor changes.
 For larger changes, please contact us offline so we can discuss in more detail.

-We specially appreciate those who actively make contributions to the project
+We specially appreciate those who actively make contributions to the project:
-- Jon Gjengset (jon@thesquareplanet.com)
+- Jon Gjengset
-- Jethro Beekman (jbeekman@eecs.berkeley.edu)
+- Jethro Beekman
-- Patrick Bridges (patrickb314@gmail.com)
+- Patrick Bridges

 Contact
 -------